-- Use an Outer Join to join your deletion-identifying column to the unique constraint column in your historical DataSet.
+- Use an Outer Join to combine your new data to the historical DataSet.
 If you selected the historical DataSet on the left side of the join, as shown below, use a Left Outer Join.
 If you select the historical DataSet on the right side of the join, use a Right Outer Join.
 (Do not select Inner Join, as this could result in a loss of data.)
 If the date columns are named the same you will notice a warning in Step 3.
 If you are doing a Left Outer Join then you can auto-fix the right table, and if you are doing a Right Outer Join you can auto-fix the left table.
-This will add the conflicting column to the Alterations section and will allow you to rename the column if you would like to keep it or drop it all together.
-In this situation we will drop it as we no longer need it.
+This will add the conflicting column to the Alterations section and will allow you to rename the column if you would like to keep it or drop it altogether.
+In this situation, we will rename it to “Delete if not null” for our next step.

 - Filter any rows from your DataSet where the new date column is not null.

 This returns only rows from the historical DataSet that do not exist in the new updating DataSet.
 You can do this by adding a Filter Rule or by adding a Formula Rule as shown in the examples below.